barumau/pandunia/english/english-pandunia.md

 suffer (get hurt)   : paxu
 suffer (hurt)   : paxia
 suffer (passivizing verb)   : bey
+suffix for (result of) action   : -e
 suffix for active doer   : -ar
 suffix for adjectives   : -i
 suffix for areas   : -ia
-suffix for derived nouns   : -e
 suffix for passive object   : -ur
 suffix for person who is associated with the root   : -ir
 suffix for verbs with OVS word order   : -u